syro/satz/README.md

 Apart from [Syro][syro]'s API, the following methods are available:

-`read`: Reads the body of the requst and parses it as JSON.
+`read`: Reads the body of the request and parses it as JSON.

 `reply`: Writes to the response its argument encoded as JSON.